sourcegraph/handbook/content/support/customer-support-triaging.md

   - If there is an action for CS, go to step 3
   - If there is no action for CS, go to step 8

-- **Step 3:** If the case came in via Slack, change the requestor to the person who requested it.
+- **Step 3:** If the case came in via Slack (whether or primary account and the support- or trial- channels, or our Community account and the #help channel), change the requestor to the person who requested it.
 This is not necessary if the ticket came in via email.

 - **Step 4:** Leave an internal note that says "In CS queue for helping" and share any other context for the team.
 This note also syncs to Salesforce so that CEs know our triaging decision.